 The bill's introduction was led by House Ways & Means Committee Ranking Member Richard E. Neal (D-MA), Senate Finance Committee Chairman Ron Wyden (D-OR), Senate Special Committee on Aging Chairman Bob Casey (D-PA), and Co-Chair of the House Elder Justice Caucus Congresswoman Suzanne Bonamici (D-OR).
 A summary of the bill can be found here.
-A section-by-section summary of the bill can be found here.
-The legislative text of the bill can be found here.
+A section-by-section summary of the bill can be found <a href=here.
 Bipartisan sponsorship will be needed to move the bill forward.
 In addition, it is important to note that the fate of this proposal is connected to the larger debate about the debt ceiling/budget cuts.